Endocrinology of parenting: Human females

 Cortisol in human mothers is elevated during pregnancy.
 Human mothers with elevated cortisol during pregnancy more easily recognized, and were more attracted to, their own infant's odors postpartum, but this did not affect maternal attitudes toward their infants.
 Behaviorally, mothers with higher levels of cortisol postpartum displayed higher levels of affectionate approach.
 Women with higher cortisol levels were also more alert and sympathetic to infant crying.
 Fleming and colleagues discovered that there was variation in how cortisol affected mothers with only one offspring and those with more than one offspring.
 When cortisol levels were high, women with one offspring displayed more affectionate contact, and women with multiple offspring spent more time in caretaking activities.
-However, the authors did not report whether or not the two groups of women had significantly different levels of cortisol.
-If they were different, the specific levels of cortisol may be a contributing factor in the different behaviors.

 Human males

 Couvade syndrome, or sympathy pregnancy, is defined by Masoni and colleagues as fathers having two or more pregnancy symptoms.
 Human fathers with couvade syndrome have higher levels of prolactin, and cortisol levels than fathers without.
 Cross-culturally couvade syndrome is associated with how close the mother and father are just prior to birth; in the postpartum period, these fathers invested more in direct care.
 Increased paternal care is likely associated with offspring survival.

 A study on Canadian fathers found that, just before the birth of their infant, the fathers had significantly higher prolactin and cortisol levels.
 The father's prolactin and cortisol levels correlated with the mothers, although her levels were significantly higher.
 This provides evidence for Wynne and Reburn's hypothesis that mothers may provide cues to the father to activate paternal care pathways.
 In a separate study, fathers with higher prolactin compared to other fathers responded more positively to infant crying.
 These levels also positively correlated with father experience.
 In the same study, cortisol levels in response to infant cries were negatively correlated with father experience.
 Higher cortisol levels was associated with higher father alertness and responsiveness to infant crying.
 Increased levels of cortisol in response to infant cries was greater in inexperienced fathers.